Aarogya Setu code on GitHub is ‘test backend code’, not ‘production code’, says NIC-CERT

-In response to MediaNama’s queries about security vulnerabilities in Aarogya Setu, as reported by Security Brigade in their now removed blog post, NIC-CERT directed us to Security Brigade’s updated blog post which reads: “The code that was been published on GitHub was a test backend code and not the production code.”
-The updated blog post was written, “after consultation with relevant stakeholders [sic]”.
+In response to MediaNama’s queries about security vulnerabilities in Aarogya Setu, as reported by Security Brigade in their now removed blog post, NIC-CERT directed us to Security Brigade’s updated blog post which reads: “The code that was published on GitHub was a test backend code and not the production code.”
+The updated blog post was written, “after consultation with relevant stake holders [sic]”.

-We have asked NIC-CERT and Security Brigade to clarify if this means that all Android code uploaded to GitHub and made public on May 26 is test code or just the one that Shadow Map’s scans accidentally found on June 23.
+It is understood that the code in question is the one that Shadow Map’s scans accidentally found on June 23.
 It was in this code uploaded on June 23 that Shadow Map had discovered hardcoded credentials, including plain text username and password, to the Aarogya Setu GitHub account.

 The updated blog post also mentions that when Security Brigade flagged the issue to NIC and NIC CERT on June 23, the issue was fixed within 24 hours which “in itself is commendable and is significantly better than the industry average of 36 days to fix reported issues”.
 This resolves two questions — if the issues that Security Brigade highlighted actually existed, and whether or not Security Brigade had informed the authorities.
 The company had informed and as stated in the original blog post (that has now been taken down) and the authorities fixed them quietly.
 This was the issue around a developer’s credentials being hardcoded in the public code.

-Note: ***Update (August 14, 2020 10:32 am): Updated with clarification about the code in question.
-Originally published on August 14 at 7 am.